 It is known that a slag heap was remove while improving a field adjacent to the wood and some pieces of slag remain but in addition a grass covered heap has been discovered within the wood and ironstone nodules are to be seen in the stream bank nearby.

-A large slag heap is clearly visible on this moorland site and the remains of a bloomery furnace are to be seen nearby.
+A large slag heap is clearly visible on this moorland site and the remains of several bloomery furnaces are to be seen nearby.

-An adit and spoil heap close to the Nidderdale way between Ramsgill and Lofthouse with slag finds nearby.
+Slag heaps, water management features and an adit close to the Nidderdale way between Ramsgill and Lofthouse.